Hamptons Style Interior Design - Inspiration for Your Home

 -

-Go for elegant pendant lights, glass lanterns, or classic table lamps with white or neutral shades.
-Emphasize layers of ambient and task lighting for warmth and flexibility.
+Consider elegant pendant lights, glass lanterns, or classic table lamps with white or neutral shades.
+Focus on utilizing layers of ambient and task lighting for a warm, cozy feel.
 Avoid anything too modern or industrial.

 -